 I get contacted by parents who need help finding the best type of shoes for their children on a daily basis.
-In this particular case, this mother contacted me worried about her daughter having narrow feet and not being able to find shoes that fit.
+In this particular case, this mother contacted me worried about not being able to find the correct type of shoes for his son that wears orthotics.
 Since you might be going through a similar experience, I decided to post the conversation here so all parents can benefit from it.

 I am an expert when it comes to fitting children’s shoes since I have worked at a children’s shoe store for 10 years.
 I have been fitting children’s shoes and orthotics at a premier children’s shoe store specializing in proper fit for over forty years.
 We specialize in children with foot and leg problems, but we provide regular shoe fitting as well.

 I ran across your website trying to research for shoes for my two and a half year old boy, and I am hoping you can help me.
 He has Down syndrome and very wide feet, which makes it extremely hard to find shoes that fit.
 Every shoe style that we try on him he tells me that it feels too tight and he immediately wants to take them off.